Kubernetes Architecture Explained with Diagrams

 • Kubelet: The kubelet is an agent running on each worker node.
 It registers nodes with the API server and ensures that containers are running as expected.
 The kubelet reads pod definitions (PodSpecs) provided by the kube-apiserver and manages the lifecycle, health, and resource utilization of the containers.

 • Kube-Proxy: The kube-proxy runs on each worker node, implementing network rules to route traffic to the appropriate pods.
 It enables service discovery and load balancing within the cluster by managing Kubernetes Service configurations and ensuring efficient network communication.
+In Kubernetes setups where traffic needs to appear as originating from a specific region, such as the United States, a dedicated proxy can be configured alongside kube-proxy to handle outbound requests through US-based IP addresses.

 • Container Runtime: This essential component is responsible for running the containers.
 It pulls container images from registries, starts, and stops containers, and oversees their lifecycle.
 Popular container runtimes include Docker, containerd, and CRI-O. The container runtime ensures that application workloads are executed reliably.